Learn What Comprises a

 Unisons unequally stretched and adjusted, can cause an otherwise 'in-tune' piano to sound out of tune to the hearing ear.

-In the case of a pitch raise, over 200 pins are turned and adjusted, before the piano can arrive within the range of a stable, concert fine tuning.
+In the case of a pitch raise, over 220 pins are meticulously calculated, stretched, tuned, and adjusted, before the piano can arrive within the range of a stable, fine concert tuning.

 After adjusting a note's frequency against the beats of a starting note, a piano tuner must individually “lock” every pin into place AFTER (1) finding the proper frequency of a note, and AFTER (2) balancing that note in relation to other notes.

-The three-fold skill of (1) listening to the pitch, (2) adequately stretching the strings, and (3) locking in the pin, requires a skilled piano tuner's knowledge and expertise, which is the result of tuning 1,000s of different pianos, through years of experience and practice.
+This three-fold skill of (1) listening to two notes' pitch, (2) adequately stretching a string in question, and (3) locking in the pin, requires a skilled piano tuner's knowledge and expertise, which is the result of tuning 1,000s of different pianos, through years of experience and practice.

 The seasoned piano tuner knows how to go back and forth across the keyboard, checking and rechecking, to make sure the note in question is not only in tune with itself, but with other notes.

-Piano tuning pins are "seated" or “locked into place" in a piano's pinblock - a >1 1/4 to 2" thick slab of wood, seated underneath a piano's cast iron plate.
+Piano tuning pins are "seated" or “locked into place" via friction in a piano's pinblock -- a >1 1/4 to 2" thick slab of wood, seated underneath a piano's cast iron plate.

 Pins are driven into this block of wood, which normally lasts up to six or seven decades on most pianos, under normal conditions and use.

 Interesting Fact: Most concert grand pianos are tuned more frequently in one year, than an average piano during its entire lifetime!
-Moreover, the wires (and pinblock) in a concert grand are replaced once every 10-20 years, or sooner, as opposed to once every 35-40 years, or longer.
+Moreover, the wires (and pinblock) in a concert grand are replaced once every 5 to 20 years, or sooner, as opposed to once every 40 to 50 years, or longer.

 After adjusting a note's correct frequency in relation to the beats of a starting note, a piano tuner must individually “seat” every pin into place AFTER (1) finding the proper frequency of a given note, and AFTER (2) balancing that note in relation to other notes / intervals.

-Imagine this procedure going on over 200 times, over the span of a piano's 88 keys, multiplied by two (in the case of a pitch raise).
+Imagine this procedure going on over 200 times, over the span of a piano's 88 keys, multiplied by two (as in the case of a pitch raise).

 To reemphasize an aspect of the 'superior piano tuning':